haltu/muuri/README.md

 ### grid.remove( items, [options] )

-Remove items from the instance.
+Remove items from the grid.

 **Parameters**